TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

    Data written to the wrapped file is decoded according to the given *data_encoding* and then written to the original file as bytes using *file_encoding*.
-Bytes read from the original file are decoded according to *file_encoding*, and the result is encoded using *data_encoding*.
+Bytes read kutoka the original file are decoded according to *file_encoding*, and the result is encoded using *data_encoding*.